Kris Bryant Player Props: Rockies vs. Mariners

 - He has hit a home run in one game this season.

-- He has scored in six of 13 games so far this season.
+- He has scored a run in six of 14 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.